TomasBoda/agent-lang/thesis.md

 1. a more unequal income distribution lowers the prices globally, but implies stronger segregation
 2. a spike of the demand in one part of the city increases the prices all over the city

-The model is a fairly simple grid in the Cartesian plane, where a specific point in the grid represents a location and space is defined by different levels of attractiveness, a variable subsuming exogenous intrinsic features and endogenous social characteristics.
+The model is a fairly simple grid on a Cartesian plane, where a specific point in the grid represents a specific location and space is defined by different levels of attractiveness, a variable subsuming exogenous intrinsic features and endogenous social characteristics.
 In this model, prospective buyers, drawn from external locations engage in the metropolitan housing market seeking accomodation, whereas households already living in the city decide to put their housing on sale based on a certain probability.
 Such households are referred to as the sellers.
 The buyers with heterogenous incomes bid a certain amount of money proportional to their income in order to secure a property.
 The sellers, on the other hand determine the price they ask by employing an aspiration level heuristic.
 At each location in the grid, buyers and sellers are matched through a continuous double auction mechanism.
 Successful buyers take residence in the location where they searched and succeeded, whereas sellers leave the city.
 Finally, market prices at each location are derived as the mean value of successful transactions, thereby illuminating price dynamics.

-All of the standalone entities, such as locations, buyers and sellers are represented using agents with defined set of rules and interaction logic, providing the model of the simulation as a whole, capable of capturing emergent phenomena, such as the relation of income inequality and income segregation in the context of the housing market.
+All of the standalone entities, such as locations, buyers and sellers are represented using agents with defined set of rules and interaction logic, providing a model of the simulation capable of capturing emergent phenomena, such as the relation of income inequality and income segregation in the context of the housing market.

 ##### 1.2.3.3 Organizations
 Another promising area of application for agent-based modeling is organisational simulation.
 Operational risk poses a constant threat to various sectors, such as financial institutions, stemming from potential issues such as inadequate business information systems, breaches in internal control, fraud or unforseen catastrophes, all of which can lead to unexpected financial losses.
 In banking, operational risk, as defined by the Basle Committee on Banking, encompasses breakdowns in internal controls and corporate governance, potentially resulting in financial losses due to errors, fraud or failure to perform in a timely manner or compromises to the bank's interests caused by staff members exceeding their authority or conducting business in an unethical or risky manner.
 This risk is increasingly recognized as the most prominent and significant challenge faced by banks.

-In contrast to market risks, opertional risks predominantly arise internally within organisations, lacking a straightforward mathematical or statistical correlation between individual risk factors and the magnitude and frequency of operational losses.
+In contrast to market risks, operational risks predominantly arise internally within organisations, lacking a straightforward mathematical or statistical correlation between individual risk factors and the magnitude and frequency of operational losses.
 The lack of historical data on operational losses and their causes further complicates risk assessment, as large losses occur infrequently, leaving many banks without a sufficient time series of relevant data.
 This leads to uncertainty about which factors are important arising from the absence of a direct relationship between the risk factors.

 Given all of these characteristics of operational risks within organisations, it is obviously difficult to quantify.
 Therefore, a bottom-up simulation to assess the probabilities of operational risks looks like a promising approach, since what is needed is a framework that includes the possibility of non-linear effects because of interactions among sub-units and to cascading events.
 Modeling the bank's agents, such as their workflow and risk factors that could potentially impact their activities and performance is the first step.
 Then, external factors, such as the bank's customers, markets and regulators are modelled to simulate the bank's environment.
-Using this approach, we can observe the emergent phenomena in form of cascading failures and analyse the operational risks of an organisation in a more straightforward way, without the knowledge of any direct relationships between failures and the bank's inner workings beforehand.
+Using this approach, we can observe the emergent phenomena in form of cascading failures and analyse the operational risks of an organisation in a more straightforward way, without the knowledge of any direct relationships between failures and the bank's inner workings in advance.

 ### 1.2 Interpreters
-The following section provides a brief look into interpreters and parsers and describe the concepts used in their implementation and inner workings.
+AgentLang is an interpreted language, which poses various advantages as well as disadvantages in terms of implementation and performance.
+The following sections aim to provide a brief introduction into the inner workings of interpreters and language parsers and describe the main concepts used in their implementation.

 #### 1.2.1 Compilers vs. Interpreters
+In order to better understand the main advantages and disadvantages of interpreters, let's introduce and compare the concepts of the two primary approaches to developing programming languages - compilers and interpreters.

 Compilers and interpreters are the fundamental components of programming languages.
 They are responsible for reading the source code of the target language and executing its instructions.
 They both work in a slightly different way, each boasting its own set of strengths and weaknesses.

 A compiler translates the source code of a program into machine instructions or an intermediate representation of the code before execution.
 The process of reading, analysing and transforming the source code involves several stages, including lexical analysis, semantical analysis, optimisations and code generation.
 Once compiled to machine code, the resulting executable can run independently of the original source code.
 Since compilers transform the source code to direct machine instructions, they tend to offer high speed and performance, however, they are more difficult to understand, implement and debug.